If you feel unsafe for any reason, please call 911 or your local emergency number.

 Comment sections that turn strangers into enemies.

-Work emails at 10:47 p.m.
+Work emails late at night.

 Notifications before our eyes fully open.